radkovo/presentations/simple/99final.md

-# Thans for your attention!
+# Thanks for your attention!